-Big Lorries that transport heavy loads and liquids are particularly at risk of being in a rollover accident.
+Big Rigs that transport heavy loads and liquids are particularly at risk of being in a rollover accident.
 The National Transit Safety board (NTSB) points out around one-third of fatal rollover crashes involve trucks carrying liquids (tanker trucks).
 Because commercial vehicles are top heavy and have a high center of gravity, they are often involved in rollover accidents.
 Consequently, if the tanker rolls over, a hefty lorry can crush other cars if they fall onto these vehicles.

 A Rollover Car Accident Places Many at Risk

 Car drivers and passengers may receive serious injuries in a rollover accident.
 Other road-users might be injured if a truck falls on them or smashes into their auto.
 Common injuries from rollover accidents include: broken bones, traumatic brain injury, spinal injury and in some cases death.

 As a result, a person that is significantly injured in a rollover car accident will require expensive medical care.
 Rollover car accident victims may be unable to return to work, suffer on-going pain and be unable to lead life as they once did.
 In some cases, the rollover car accident may result in a fatality.
 In addition to losing a family member, accident survivors or relatives must learn how to survive on a reduced income.